2018 SPECIAL EVENTS

 Families have plenty of attractions from which to choose in the central Pennsylvania area—but for an unforgettable wildlife adventure, there’s no better place than Lake Tobias Wildlife Park.
 At Lake Tobias, numerous special attractions take place throughout the season, so there’s always something fun to do when you’re with us!

 With animals from six continents, the sights and sounds of the jungles and grasslands await you at Lake Tobias Wildlife Park.
-The adventures come into full swing in May as the park opens to the general public on both weekdays and weekends.
+The adventures come into full swing May 1st as the park opens to the general public on both weekdays and weekends.

 Families are invited to take a safari tour, enjoy the zoo exhibits, or be enlightened by wildlife presentations and educational shows happening in the park at various times.
 Our engaging programs teach park guests about the animals in our care, and many encourage audience participation and interaction with the animals—including touching such creatures as baby kangaroos, large bison, or exotic snakes and alligators!